The structure of optimal portfolio strategies for continuous time markets: Model setting

 \section{Model setting}

-We are given a standard probability space $(\O,\F,\P)$, where $\O=\{\o\}$ is a set of elementary events, $\F$ is a complete $\s$-algebra of events, and $\P$ is a probability measure that describes a prior probability distributions.
+We are given a standard probability space $(\O,\F,\P)$, where $\O=\{\o\}$ is a set of elementary events, $\F$ is a complete $\s$-algebra of events, and $\P$ is a probability measure that describes a prior probability distribution.